Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 Adult Dependent Visa

-If you’re over the age of 18 and would like to live and work in the UK on a Family Visa, you may be eligible for an Adult Dependent Visa.
+If you’re over the age of 18 and are in need of long-term care, you may be eligible for an Adult Dependent Visa.
 This is reserved for individuals who want to enter the UK as a parent, grandparent or adult child of a British Citizen.

 You can apply to live in the UK under an Adult Dependent Visa under exceptional circumstances.
 This Family Visa is reserved for those who are in need of long-term care, which can be provided by your relative in the UK.